DevStuffzz/UtiliJ/README.md

 Some of the features include

 - The ability to run JavaScript code in a Jave Runtime Enviroment
+- The ability to look at, create, and store files
-- The ability to read any text based file and put it into a string
+- The ability to open up a website of your choice (not tested on linux or mac)
-- The ability to create and write to any text-based files
+- The ability to create a Window very easily, the window also works with the Swing library
-- String sorting
-- Integer sorting
+- Multiple sorting systems (bubble, linear, etc)
-- Date system